-The prohibition on use of these subpoenas does not affect police searches, because police are not authorized to obtain administrative subpoenas or grand jury subpoenas.
-The only effect is to prohibit access to such records by administrative agencies and grand juries.
+The prohibition on use of these subpoenas should not affect police searches in criminal cases, because police are authorized to obtain warrants.
+The only effect is to prohibit access to such records by grand juries and government agencies investigating regulatory and civil law violations.
 It is likely that grand juries can instead access such records by means of a warrant obtained by a district attorney on the grand jury's behalf.
-But administrative agencies have no way to obtain a general search warrant.
-This means that administrative agencies are effectively barred from accessing these types of information.
+But government agencies investigating non-criminal matters have no way to obtain a general search warrant.
+This means that such agencies are effectively barred from accessing these types of information.

 The purpose of such a prohibition is not clear.
-In particular, it is counter-intuitive to allow the use of a subpoena to obtain the content of communications but not allow use of a subpoena to obtain non-content information.
+In particular, it is counter-intuitive to allow the use of an investigative subpoena to obtain the content of communications but not allow use of a subpoena to obtain non-content information.